ba-st-dependencies/JRPC/README.md

 ## Installation

-To load the project in a Pharo image or declare it as a dependency of your project follow this [instructions](docs/Installation.md).
+To load the project in a Pharo image or declare it as a dependency of your project follow these [instructions](docs/Installation.md).

 ## Comparison with other JSON RPC implementations